AmineBelouh/SQL_Data_Jobs_Analysis_Project/README.md

 HAVING
     COUNT(job_postings.job_id) > 10
 ORDER BY
-    avg_salary DESC,
+    postings_count DESC,
-    postings_count DESC;
+    avg_salary DESC;
 ```

-Here's a breakdown of the most optimal skills for Data Analysts in 2023:
+Here's a breakdown of the most optimal skills for Data Analysts:
-- **High-Demand Programming Languages:** Python and R stand out for their high demand, with demand counts of 236 and 148 respectively.
-Despite their high demand, their average salaries are around $101,397 for Python and $100,499 for R, indicating that proficiency in these languages is highly valued but also widely available.
+- **High-Demand Programming Languages:** Python and R stand out for their high demand, with demand counts of 495 and 289 respectively.
+Their average salaries are around $98,061 for Python and $97,421 for R.
-- **Cloud Tools and Technologies:** Skills in specialized technologies such as Snowflake, Azure, AWS, and BigQuery show significant demand with relatively high average salaries, pointing towards the growing importance of cloud platforms and big data technologies in data analysis.
+- **Cloud Tools and Technologies:** Skills in specialized technologies such as Snowflake, Azure, AWS, and BigQuery show significant demand with high average salaries, pointing towards the growing importance of cloud platforms and big data technologies in data analysis.
-- **Business Intelligence and Visualization Tools:** Tableau and Looker, with demand counts of 230 and 49 respectively, and average salaries around $99,288 and $103,795, highlight the critical role of data visualization and business intelligence in deriving actionable insights from data.
+- **Business Intelligence and Visualization Tools:** Tableau and Power BI, with demand counts of 505 and 294 respectively, and average salaries around $102,172 and $95,550, highlight the critical role of data visualization and business intelligence in deriving actionable insights from data.
-- **Database Technologies:** The demand for skills in traditional and NoSQL databases (Oracle, SQL Server, NoSQL) with average salaries ranging from $97,786 to $104,534, reflects the enduring need for data storage, retrieval, and management expertise.
+- **Database Technologies:** The demand for skills in databases (Oracle, SQL Server, NoSQL) with average salaries ranging from $96,244 to $105,392, reflects the enduring need for data storage, retrieval, and management expertise.

 # What I Learned